PagiY/Pacman-JS/README.md

 ## GOAL

-Eat all the dots to without getting eaten by the ghosts!
+Eat all the dots without getting eaten by the ghosts!